 TeenTigerTV is free, flexible, and tailored to participants’ interests in media-skills development.

 Our annual six-week summer program begins mid-July.
 Summers are full of other things, like family vacations, so we are flexible.
+2026 Dates: July 13 through August 19th.
+Orientation will be July 7th.
+Time to be confirmed.

 Who can come: We offer training and support for all high school-age youth in Wallingford.
 Youth from neighboring communities can participate, if we are not a capacity.
 Sometimes we feed you.
+Our coaches are experienced writers and filmmakers.

 Teams explore a variety of media formats related to graphics, storytelling, TV, and film.
 These skills will prepare you for life or upcoming video festivals.